Spring Gardening Guide: What You Need To Know | Weather.com

 (northerngardener.org)

 So how do you take your soil’s temperature?
 With a thermometer, of course!
 You can use a soil testing thermometer or a meat thermometer.
-Simply insert the thermometer to the level where the seeds or roots will be, give it a couple minutes, and if the temperatures are too cold for your crop, wait a week to warm up.
+Simply insert the thermometer to the level where the seeds or roots will be, give it a couple minutes, and if the temperatures are too cold for your crop, wait a week or two to warm up.

 Plant Hardiness Zones